Lumbricidae: Range

-The worms in the Lumbricidae family originate from Europe, but over time members of the family have since been introduced and spread around the globe.
+The worms in the family Lumbricidae originate from Europe, but over time, members of the family have since been introduced and spread around the globe.

 Europe

-Members of the Lumbricidae family are native to Europe and are most diverse in southern Europe.
-There are 30 species from the family in Ireland and Britain.
+Members of Lumbricidae are native to Europe and are most diverse in southern Europe.
+Thirty species from the family occur in Ireland and Britain.
 Notably, a single mature individual of the species Prosellodrilus amplisetosus was found in a survey of soil biodiversity in Ireland.
-P. amplisetosis had never been recorded in Ireland before and is commonly found in France or Spain.
+P. amplisetosis had never been recorded in Ireland before, but is commonly found in France or Spain.
 It is thought to have been introduced by humans through agricultural supplies.
 Another interesting case is of the species Dendrobaena attemsi in Scandinavia.
-They were first found in a national park in Sweden, the furthest north the species have been found.
-The discovery of D. attemsi implies the range of the species is increasing north.
-It is not only in Sweden that species from the Lumbricidae family are expanding their range.
-Many of the species found in Finland are exhibiting similar increases in range and Lumbricidae worms are also expanding into Northeastern Europe, starting from the near Baltic sea.
+It was first found in a national park in Sweden, the furthest north the species has been found.
+The discovery of D. attemsi implies the range of the species is moving north.
+Not only in Sweden are species of Lumbricidae expanding their range; many of the species found in Finland are exhibiting similar increases in range and Lumbricidae worms are also expanding into northeastern Europe, starting from the near Baltic Sea.

-A 2022 molecular phylogenetic study of the highly diverse Franco-Iberian genus Zophoscolex showed most of the Iberian species to form a distinct clade, formally described as Castellodrilus stat. nov..
+A 2022 molecular phylogenetic study of the highly diverse Franco-Iberian genus Zophoscolex showed most of the Iberian species to form a distinct clade, formally described as Castellodrilus stat. nov.
 Other species were moved to the genera Cataladrilus and Compostelandrilus, with the remaining species remaining in Zophoscolex restricted to French representatives.

 Asia

-Worms from the Lumbricidae family make up the majority of earthworms found in China, despite not being native to the area.
+The Lumbricidae make up the majority of earthworms found in China, despite not being native to the area.

 At higher elevations in India, some species of Lumbicidae can be found.

 North America

-When European settlers came to North America, so did European earthworms like the Lumbricidae.
+When European settlers came to North America, so did European earthworms including the Lumbricidae.
 Before this, the area in North America where glaciers had been were mostly worm-free.
-Lumbricidae worms are known to be expanding into the Great Lakes Region.
+Lumbricidae worms are known to be expanding into the Great Lakes region.
 The introduced worms have an impact on the native species and environments.
-Species from the Lumbricidae family, such as Lumbricus rubelles, are believed to have displaced the local species in a number of regions.
-In others, Lumbricidae species outnumber the native species in terms of biomass.
-Despite this, they are not as productive, in terms of processing nitrogen and phosphorus, as the native species.
+Species from the family, such as Lumbricus rubellus, are believed to have displaced the local species in a number of regions.
+In others, Lumbricidae species outweigh the native species in biomass.
+Despite this, they are not as productive in processing nitrogen and phosphorus as the native species.
 Lumbricidae worms also tend to have a higher species richness than native North American worms, though the species richness of both the native and Lumbricidae decreases with increasing latitudes.

 New Zealand and Australia

-Similar to North America, worms from the Lumbricidae family were introduced to New Zealand and Australia by European settlers.
+Similar to North America, worms from the family were introduced to New Zealand and Australia by European settlers.

 Predators

 Harvestmen, especially from the genera Leiobunum and Hadrobunus, are known to consume Lumbricidae earthworms.
 This happens mostly in temperate regions.
-Another species known to prey on Lumbricidae is the Bannan caecilian.
-Lumbricidae are an important part of its diet.
+Another species known to prey on lumbricids is Ichthyophis bannanicus, the Bannan caecilian.
+Lumbricids are an important part of its diet.